 When is the Homeschool Day Over?

+When is the Homeschool Day Over?
+Out of all the questions that people have about homeschooling, this one tops the list.
 As a new homeschooling mom, I wondered this myself.
 With all the wonderful plans we have for giving our kids the best education ever, we can sometimes lose track of time.
 Don’t let the day go on too long and face burnout.
 Learn from my veteran advice.

 1. Homeschooling doesn’t take as long as you think.